keskiju/autocomplete-java/README.md

 * Complete package and class names
 * Import classes
 * Organize imports
-* Examine public methods and variables of a class and use them as snippets
+* Examine public methods and properties of a class and use them as snippets
-* Crude determination of type (TODO)
+* Crude determination of type
 * Intelligent suggestions (remembers previous selections)
 * Refresh class description automatically on save (after compile)
 * Refresh all class descriptions manually with the refresh command